patrickbucher/gopl/library.md

         If src implements the WriterTo interface, the copy is implemented by calling src.WriteTo(dst).
 Otherwise, if dst implements the ReaderFrom interface, the copy is implemented by calling dst.ReadFrom(src).

+### `io.EOF`

+    var EOF = errors.New("EOF")
+        EOF is the error returned by Read when no more input is available.
+        Functions should return EOF only to signal a graceful end of input.
+If the EOF occurs unexpectedly in a structured data stream, the appropriate error is either ErrUnexpectedEOF or some other error giving more detail.

 ### `io.ReadCloser`